cchudzicki-ocw-testing/18.S191-fall-2022/content/pages/syllabus.md

 ### Format

-**???** Tuesday sessions consist of prerecorded video lectures, released on YouTube and played live on the course website.
-Thursday sessions consist of a half-hour prerecorded video lecture followed by a half-hour online discussion. **???**
+**?Need more detail?** Tuesday sessions consist of prerecorded video lectures, released on YouTube and played live on the course website.
+Thursday sessions consist of a half-hour prerecorded video lecture followed by a half-hour online discussion.

 ### Technical Requirements